mattallen-it/iam-infrastructure-labs/README.md

 This model aligns with enterprise IAM principles of least privilege, centralized identity control, and auditability.

+This design reflects real-world enterprise IAM environments where identity is the primary security boundary.

 ---

 ## Lab Series Progression